commercetools/serverless-commercetools-plugin/README.md

 _Note: The Lambda ARN is determined by the plugin.
 You do not need to include it in the configuration._

+_Note: Please note that you can set a key on extensions and subscriptions.
+The key prevents the same extension or subscription from being deployed twice from CI/CD and manually deploys.
+One can modify the code from this Opensource repo to customize your deploys for setup in CI/CD and multiply runs.

 _For Google Cloud Platform functions set the CTP_POST_BODY to use the HTTP destination as outlined in the [commercetools API Extension documentation.](https://docs.commercetools.com/api/projects/api-extensions#http-destination)_

 ### Subscription